Investment & Asset Management

 Why Investment Executives Need Thought Leadership Now

-The Edelman-LinkedIn 2025 B2B Thought Leadership Impact Study found that 86% of investment and professional services decision-makers say they are more willing to engage a firm after reading a published piece by its executive.
-In a business where the decision to allocate $50 million to a new manager involves months of due diligence, that initial receptivity advantage is significant.
-The same study found that 95% of decision-makers say thought leadership makes them more receptive to outreach and 71% say it is more effective than traditional marketing at demonstrating value — which in the investment context means demonstrating the intellectual edge that justifies an allocation.
-For private wealth managers, family office advisors, and RIA principals, published analysis in Barron's and Financial Planning reaches exactly the high-net-worth and ultra-high-net-worth individuals who are evaluating advisor relationships against a backdrop of institutional-quality alternatives.
+The Edelman-LinkedIn 2025 B2B Thought Leadership Impact Study found that 95% of hidden decision-makers say strong thought leadership makes them more receptive to sales and marketing outreach, and 79% say they are more likely to advocate for a proposal during the RFP process when a firm consistently produces high-quality thought leadership.
+In a business where the decision to allocate to a new manager can involve months of due diligence, that initial receptivity advantage is significant — in the investment context it means demonstrating the intellectual edge that justifies an allocation.
+For private wealth managers, family office advisors, and RIA principals, published analysis in outlets such as Barron's and Financial Planning can reach the high-net-worth and ultra-high-net-worth individuals who are evaluating advisor relationships against a backdrop of institutional-quality alternatives.

 The shift toward AI-mediated investment research is creating a new visibility layer that most investment executives are not yet addressing.
-With ChatGPT serving 900 million weekly active users as of February 2026 and 92% of Fortune 500 companies using it, institutional investors, family offices, and sophisticated retail investors are asking AI tools which investment executives have published credible analysis of specific market conditions, strategies, or asset classes.
-The 40% of B2B buyers who now start research with AI tools (6sense, 2025) include the investment committee members, endowment CIOs, and family office principals who are performing preliminary manager evaluation before they ever contact a firm.
-Investment executives without a consistent publishing presence are absent from this discovery layer entirely — which increasingly means absent from the initial consideration set.
+With ChatGPT serving roughly 900 million weekly active users and 92% of Fortune 500 companies using OpenAI's products, institutional investors, family offices, and sophisticated retail investors are increasingly asking AI tools which investment executives have published credible analysis of specific market conditions, strategies, or asset classes.
+A growing share of B2B buyers now rely on AI to synthesize their research and validate a shortlist of vendors (6sense, 2025) — including the investment committee members, endowment CIOs, and family office principals who perform preliminary manager evaluation before they ever contact a firm.
+Investment executives without a consistent publishing presence can be largely absent from this discovery layer — which increasingly means absent from the initial consideration set.

 Institutional Allocator Development Through Documented Investment Philosophy

 Pension funds, endowments, foundations, and family offices do not allocate to managers they cannot assess intellectually.
 An investment executive who publishes quarterly analysis of private credit market dynamics, writes substantively about emerging market currency risk in the context of dollar strength, or provides documented perspective on the alternative asset allocation frameworks that outperformed in recent rate cycles gives allocators the intellectual evidence they need to begin a diligence conversation.
-Phantom IQ captures your investment thesis, market observations, and portfolio construction philosophy through a structured voice capture process, translating your expertise into Barron's and Institutional Investor bylines that reach the allocators you want to know you.
+Phantom IQ works to capture your investment thesis, market observations, and portfolio construction philosophy and translate that expertise into bylined analysis in outlets such as Barron's and Institutional Investor that can reach the allocators you want to know you.

 ESG and Alternatives Positioning in a Skeptical Market